arwhyte/caliper-stuff/docs/caliper-upgrade-v1p0_to_v1p1.md

 * Employment of non-Caliper terms should be accompanied by reference to one or more non-Caliper JSON-LD contexts in order to ensure that all terms referenced in a Caliper JSON-LD document are properly mapped to IRIs.
 * Apply "thinning" rules to `Event` and `Entity` object representations (required).
   - Drop `Entity.@context` if the JSON-LD Context property value duplicates the enclosing `Event` context.
-  - Express object property values either as a JSON object or as JSON string that corresponds to the object's IRI.
+  - Express object property values either as a JSON object or as a JSON string that corresponds to the object's IRI.
   - Terms assigned as property values MUST be expressed using the Context property key _not_ the IRI value.